kateuj/coffee_cram/README.md

   * Microsoft Edge

 ### Testing the Home page
-* **Navigation Bar**
-  * First thing I tested was the nav bar to check all links worked correctly.
-I also checked the external link for 'Support' opened a new window, so as not to navigate the user away from my site completely.
-  * This nav bar is based on a responsive Bootstrap snippet available, which I edited to suit colour scheme and typeface, as well as background image.
-  * Getting the nav bar to be a suitable thickness for different screen sizes took some tweaking in CSS with media queries, cross-checking my edits in the VS code live preview to get it to look effective.
-  * Initially the background of the nav bar was not showing the same part of the image as the hero background behind as the screen size got smaller, but after trouble shooting, I found a simple fix was to put 'fixed' in the CSS for the nav bar background to have it move and reduce in the same way as the hero background.

 * **Body content**
   * I have used the Bootstrap grid system in my site to structure my pages, as I found it to be reliable to use in the Code Institute exercises for responsiveness.
 So, I tested this section with Chrome Developer Tools, editing with CSS and media queries to make sure responsiveness was suitable on all screen sizes.